Skip Navigation

 Ages: 710

-Lead Instructor: Jamie Henke, distinguished teaching professor, Division of Continuing Studies
+Lead Instructor: Jamie Henke ’85, PhD’89, distinguished teaching professor, Division of Continuing Studies

-We will explore the structure of the blues and talk about the three chords that make up the blues and how they are organized into a pattern.
-We will learn about scat singing and create our own chants.
-Along the way, we will explore UW Marching Band favorites.
+Let the music take control when you explore the structure of the blues and the three chords that make up the blues and how they are organized into a pattern.
+Then feel the rhythms of scat singing and create your own chants.
+Along the way, you’ll also enjoy tuning into UW Marching Band favorites.

 Anticipated Activities: